engageLively/galyleo-user-docs/docs/service/access.md

-## How Items are Accessed, Shared,  and Published
 This section describes how items (dashboards and tables) are accessed, published, and shared on the Galyleo service.

 ### Item URL